fermenreq/Dockerized-Platform/README.md

-# Dockerized City2Go Platform
+# Dockerized WebApp Platform

-The purpose of this folder is to provide the Docker descriptors for the task of amplifying STAMP configurations, not with the intention of instantiating City2Go
+The purpose of this folder is to provide the Docker descriptors to deploy a webapp.

 ## Getting Started